 In order to secure financial sustainability for the Authority and maintain service levels, Members agreed a 3 year medium term financial strategy.
-Members agreed for 2023/24 to increase the contributions from the constituent authorities by 9.9%, to £44,394k.
+Members agreed for 2023/24 to increase the contributions from the constituent authorities by 9.9% to £43,314k.
+When added to the contributions in relation to Firefighter Pension Scheme Employer Contribution Costs funding of £1.081m, previously received as grant but now paid to the constituent authorities, this resulted in a total budget of £44,394k.
 When setting the 2023/24 budget, Members also approved a range of non-recurring measures necessary to achieve financial balance within 2023/24 which impacted on both service delivery and corporate capacity.
 These included deferring expenditure and where necessary the use of earmarked and general reserves; actions necessary to address the loss of grant income of £0.4m from the Welsh Government in respect of the Airwave contract, other known pressures and also uncertainty relating to national pay negotiations.